facebook/react/examples/server-rendering/README.md

 Let's augment an existing PHP app to support server rendering.
 This architecture runs an Express-based Node web service to run the JavaScript server side.
 PHP simply uses `file_get_contents()` to send an HTTP request to this service to get the static HTML string.

-Browserify is used to run the same code that Node.js is running inside of the browser (aka "isomorphic" JavaScript).
+Browserify is used to run the same code that Node.js is running inside of the browser (aka "universal" JavaScript).

 ```
 +-------------+       +------------------+                                              +----------------------+